Our knowledge of orthopaedics. Your best health.

 Continuous passive motion (CPM) is a technique in which your joint is moved constantly in a mechanical splint to prevent stiffness and increase range of motion.
 A CPM machine moves your joint for you without requiring you to exert any effort.

-Medical evidence indicates that in many cases immobilization increases pain after surgery.
+Medical evidence indicates that in some cases, immobilization (not moving at all) increases pain after surgery.
 As a result, early motion has been applied to many orthopaedic problems.
-CPM is thought to be most effective in the rehabilitation treatment of:
+CPM is thought to be effective in the rehabilitation treatment of:

 • Cartilage damage